The short answer is: probably if you are “disabled enough”.

-Al and I have always maintained separate bank accounts specifically so that if I needed some of the asset-based supports, it would be less complicated to apply(we are intentionally not legally married).
+Al and I have always maintained separate bank accounts specifically so that if I needed some of the asset-based support, it would be less complicated to apply(we are intentionally not legally married).

 That will also help us if Al needs to apply for support in the future, as joint bank accounts are considered in their full amount for each person on the account.

-You do need to prove the existence of every asset you have, and in many cases, SSI has an annual recertification process where you reconfirm that you still meet the asset limits.
+You do need to prove the existence of every asset you have, and in many cases, SSI has a recertification process where you reconfirm that you still meet the asset limits.

 There are also a couple of programs specifically designed to work around the asset limits by creating bank accounts or trusts that can only be used for certain specific purposes.